drwwoob/McDoner/docs/futurePlan.md

 # Future plan

 ## ***UNDO***
-this is too important of a thing to be missed, bro u know what i mean? not having a **undo** button in an editor is like no Jerusalem in the western world, purely unacceptable
+this is too important of a thing to be missed, bro u know what i mean? not having a **undo** button in an editor is like no Jerusalem in the western culture, purely unacceptable

 ## multi-languaging
 just some extra work i guess. json file maybe?

 ## web avalible
-i belive by using emscripten and wasm we couold run this c++ project on web in a way im kinda pro on doing this
+i belive by using emscripten and wasm we couold run this c++ project on web

+in a way im kinda pro on doing this

 哈哈！橙光，启动！🍊

 ## bundle creation for mac
-i need to create a bundle for the mac version of this, or atleast the environment set up, or ppl might spend forever trying to set the environment
+i need to create a bundle for the mac version of this, or at least the environment set up, or ppl might spend forever trying to set the environment

 ## multiple windows
 can open multiple project in the same time? (i wonder who would do that though, nobody would, right?)